mozaik-association/mozaik/docs/Contacts Module.md

 ## Memberships
 It is possible to track the membership history of a member from the memberships tab of a contact.
-There is a whole list of information:
+In this tab, you can find a whole list of information:

-- Internal instance to which the member is linked through membership.
+- Internal instance to which the member is linked his through membership.
 - Membership status to which the contact belongs (former member, new member...).
-- Type of membership fee paid (suppertaires, job seeker, disabled).
+- Type of membership fee paid (normal membership, reduce price (job seeker, disabled)).
+- Price of the subscription.
 - Structured communication reference (possible to work with a structured communication).
-- Price of the subscription.
+- Payement link (possible to pay the membership online with Stripe...)
-- Member in or out of membership.
+- Member in good standing or not (modifier)
-- Start and end date of membership.
+- Start and end date of the membership.

-You can easily add or change memberships in this tab.
-A member can also be excluded or leave the organisation.
-You can see for each contact if the membership card has been sent or not yet.
+This tab allows you to easily manage or modify memberships.

+Mozaik allows you to manage the membership cards of the organisation, to see who has already received their card and who has yet to receive it.

-Each member in odoo is linked to a unique member number.
-The member number can be found on the contact form next to the contacts name and the membership states.
+Each member in Odoo is linked to a unique member number.
+The member number can be found on the contact form next to the contacts name and the membership state.

 !!! abstract "The goal of membership lines"

     Membership lines allow you to track the membership status of each contact as well as membership dates.
-You can easilly do some reporting by organising your members by membership states , local groups, type of memerships (prices), dates ,...
+You can easilly do some reporting by organising your members by membership states , local groups, type of memberships (prices), dates ,...
 <figure markdown>
 ![screenshot 8](img/screen8.png)
-<figcaption>New adhesion line on the contact form & unique member number</figcaption>
+<figcaption>New memberhsip line on the contact form & unique member number</figcaption>
 </figure>

 ## Membership fees
 Several membership types can be added in Mozaik.
-Each organisation can difine its own membership types and link each type to a specific price and rule.
-Members who fit this rule will have to pay the price of the membership type to become a member.
+Each organisation can define its own membership types and link each type to a specific price and rule.
+Members will have to pay a certain price according to these rules.

 !!! example

-    1. The price for a first year membership is 5€ and for all the next year the price will be 10€.
+    1. It is possible to set a lower price for the first year of membership compared to subsequent years.
-    2. People with disability can benefit of a reduction membership (example 5€ instead of 10€)
+    2. It is possible to put a different price for people with disabilities (example: 5$ instead of 10€)

 !!! abstract "The goal of memberships fees"

-        The purpose of this feature is to be able to assign a membership type and a price according to selected rules.
+    The purpose of this feature is to allow prices and membership types to be adapted to the specificities of the organisation's contacts.

 <figure markdown>